Skip to main content

 Convert into a component

-If you have already built a complex widget into your page and realize later that it can serve as a reusable component, you can convert that entire widget into a component and reuse it multiple times.
+If you have already built a complex widget in your page, you can convert that entire widget into a component and reuse it throughout your app.

-To convert a complex widget into a reusable component, select the root widget that contains the entire widget you want to convert, and follow these steps:
+To convert a complex widget into a reusable component, right click on the root widget that contains the entire widget tree you want to convert, then select Convert to Component.

 FlutterFlow offers multiple popular templates for components across various use cases that you can apply to your project in seconds, saving you a lot of time.